Albuquerque and Santa Fe Car Accident Attorney

 - Record your accident by taking photographs of your car, skid marks, property damage signage, weather conditions, and anything else at the crash scene.

 - Exchange contact and insurance information with the other driver or drivers.

 - Talk to any witnesses and get their name, phone number and address.

 - Call a personal injury lawyer as soon as you are able to.

 - Call your insurance company promptly to report the accident, but just focus on the facts.
 If they have any further questions or concerns, tell them to contact your attorney.

 Do I need to see a doctor after my car accident, even if I feel OK?

 Yes.
 See a doctor even if you feel fine.
 Car accidents can cause internal injuries with delayed onset symptoms or traumatic brain injuries like concussions.
 Seeing a doctor is best for both your health and your injury claim.
 If you wait to see a doctor, the insurance company might downplay your injuries and deny you fair compensation for your accident injuries.

 Do I need a car accident lawyer?

-In order to be compensated by the insurance company for a car accident, you need to prove that another driver’s negligence caused your accident and your injuries.
-Negligent drivers might deny causing your accident, and insurance companies might play fast and loose with the facts to deny your claim.
-Each type of car accident caused by negligence has specific things that a personal injury attorney can investigate to prove the other driver was at fault.
+In order to be compensated by the insurance company for a car accident, you need to prove that another driver’s negligence caused your collision and your injuries.
+Negligent drivers might deny causing your crash, and insurance companies might play fast and loose with the facts to deny your claim.
+Each type of car accident caused by negligence has specific things that an attorney can investigate to prove the other driver was at fault.